MaheshIare/microservices-arch-demo/README.md

 course-api-service exposes below API's
 	GET - /api/v1/course - Fetch all the courses info
-	GET - /api/v1/course/{courseId} - Fetch the course info associated with course id GET - /api/v1/course/student/{courseCode} - Fetch all the students info associated with particular coursecode
+	GET - /api/v1/course/{courseId} - Fetch the course info associated with course id GET - /api/v1/course/student/{courseCode} - Fetch all the students info associated with particular coursecode(will make a call to student-api-service)
 ```

 ## Important Info